 FAQ About WSET Certification Courses

 I like wine but am bad at tasting wine, should I take WSET?

 Yes!
 Part of the WSET certification program is focused on their Systematic Approach to Tasting (SAT) and will teach you how to properly taste wines and identify flavors and aromas.
 Not only will you see fast improvement in your skills, tasting new wines is the best part of the courses!

 Does completing a WSET course make me a sommelier?

 No, sommelier is a job title.
 Those who pass the WSET exam can say they have received the respective WSET Level award only and recipients of Diploma (Level 4) can use the DipWSET post-nominal after their name.
 Higher awards may help improve your resume to get hired as a sommelier, but it will not make you a sommelier outright.

-Other programs outside of WSET offer “sommelier certifications” and these typically have more robust elements on serving wine in a commercial setting.
-We view sommelier as a job title only.
+Other programs outside of WSET offer “sommelier courses” and these typically have more robust elements on serving wine in a commercial setting.
+We view the word sommelier as a job title only.

 Is WSET worth the cost?

 That depends on your goals.
 Levels 1 and 2 are priced rather appropriately for those who wish to dive into wine and learn fundamentals.
 The inherent length of Level 3 and WSET Diploma increases the fees accordingly and might be more alluring to those who wish to work in the wine industry overall.
 In these cases, the courses may be considered an investment into your career as a means to justify the price and time commitment.
 If you cannot answer “why do I need this?” here with enough confidence, then the answer may indeed be no.